 As far as I can remember I've been passionate about movement.
-I was never interested in or particularly good at sports, but I liked to dance and practiced gymnastics as a child.
+I was never interested in or particularly good at sports, but preferred dance and practiced gymnastics as a child.
 Postures like Hanumanasana and Sirsasana, even though practiced under different names, were fun for 12-year-old me.
-Fast forward into my early twenties and those days of physical joy were only distant memories.
-When I stumbled into my first Yoga class in 2006, I suffered from all the aches and pains that are typical for our chair-based societies and which most of us consider a normal part of life.
+Fast forward into my early twenties and those days of physical joy were long over.
+When I stumbled into my first Yoga class in 2006, I suffered from all the aches and pains typical of chair-based societies and which most of us consider a normal part of life.
+Lumbar pain after standing, sitting or doing anything really for a little while, constant neck pain and tight shoulders, chronic tendonitis, the occasional knee pain and a general feeling of unfitness led me to physiotherapy sessions, all those fitness classes and weight machines in the gym, Pilates, massages and nothing really helped or was any fun.
+Then one day my sister told me about her Yoga class and I got curious.
 From that first class I remember mostly rolling on the floor, getting conscious of my breathing, the poses feeling familiar, the final relaxation in Savasana - a revelation.
-I loved every minute of it and never stopped practicing since.
+I loved every minute of it and never stopped practising since.

 "To absorb the teaching requires infinite time and no ambition."

 500h Somatic Movement Education Program with www.bmcnobrasil.com, Brazil

 Trauma-sensitive Yoga Nidra Teacher Training Level 1; 2020

 30h Postnatal Yoga and Somatic movement and Developmental Baby Massage (Peter Walker) with Anne Sobotta, www.yogaparagestantes.com.br; São Paulo, Brazil